Creating a Penetration Testing Plan: What You Need to Know Before Starting

 Importance of creating a penetration testing plan

-Creating a pen test plan is important to completing a successful penetration test.
+Creating a pen test plan is important for completing a successful penetration test.
 By outlining the procedures and overall scope of the test, you can ensure that no area is left unaddressed and get a full picture of the system you are testing and its vulnerabilities.
 A penetration testing plan also helps ensure you follow all the necessary security testing compliance guidelines since some organizations have specific compliance requirements within their industry, such as those set by the Health Insurance Portability and Accountability Act (HIPAA).

 The process for conducting a pen test is straightforward, but you can implement best practices like choosing the appropriate type of test to improve its effectiveness.
 Keep the following in mind: